DroneBetter/ChessPieceVision/README.md

 # Chess Piece Vision
-A Scratch program to display chessboards based on the moves of pieces.
+A Scratch program to display chessboards and many other things as Eulerian graphs for topological manifolds.

 Run in the browser at https://turbowarp.org/551121474?hqpen&offscreen